mne-tools/mne-python/doc/source/contributing.rst

     ['/usr/local/lib/python2.7/dist-packages', '/usr/lib/python2.7/dist-packages']

-   When you write examples and import the MNE modules, this is where they python searches and imported them from.
+   When you write examples and import the MNE modules, this is where python searches and imports them from.
 If you want to avoid installing the package again when you make changes in your source code, it is better to create a symbolic link from the installation directory to the ``mne/`` folder containing your source code.